setiQuest/ML4SETI/hackathon_info/README.md

 [Please follow the instructions here.](https://ibm.box.com/v/setipowerai)

+TODO: include in instructions for team to clone their code repository BEFORE launching the jupyter notebook.

 When you access your Jupyter notebook, you should see these tutorials in your local user space, which you can then copy and/or modify.